Extended Producer Responsibility for Textiles

 Textile Management Fee

 Producer/importer pays a fee to the producer organization allowing a separate collection, reuse and recycling, support to innovation/transition circular, cooperation in a sustainable supply chain & waste handling/processing.
+You can read more about the textile management contribution and budget distribution in this infographic.

 According to the EPR for Textiles Decree, each producer/importer is responsible for the weight put on the market.
 A small proportion of these companies will market most of the weight.
 To keep the administrative burden low, Stichting UPV Textiel is investigating the possibility of using a threshold for companies that do not put a lot of weight on the market.